Copenhagen Business School

-Copenhagen Business School (Danish: Handelshøjskolen i København) often abbreviated and referred to as CBS (also in Danish), is a public university situated in Copenhagen, Denmark and is considered one of the most prestigious business schools in Western Europe and the world.
+Copenhagen Business School (Danish: Handelshøjskolen i København), often abbreviated and referred to as CBS (also in Danish), is a public university situated in Copenhagen, Denmark.
+Founded in 1917, It is considered one of the most prestigious business schools in Western Europe and the world.

-CBS was established in 1917 by the Danish Society for the Advancement of Business Education and Research (FUHU); however, it was not until 1920 that accounting became the first full study programme at CBS.
-Today CBS has approximately 20,000 students and 2,000 employees, and offers a wide range of undergraduate and graduate programmes within business, typically with an interdisciplinary and international focus.
-CBS is accredited by EQUIS (European Quality Improvement System), AMBA (Association of MBAs), as well as AACSB (Association to Advance Collegiate Schools of Business), thus making it one of the few schools worldwide to hold the "triple-crown" accreditation, and along with Aarhus BSS, the only two in Denmark.
+CBS offers a wide range of undergraduate and graduate programmes within business, typically with an interdisciplinary and international focus.
+It is accredited by EQUIS (European Quality Improvement System), AMBA (Association of MBAs), as well as AACSB (Association to Advance Collegiate Schools of Business), making it one of the few schools worldwide to hold the "triple-crown" accreditation, and along with Aarhus University, School of Business and Social Sciences, the only two in Denmark.

-The CBS campus is located in Frederiksberg, close to the center of Copenhagen, and centers on the school's main campus of Solbjerg Plads, completed in 2000.
 Since the Danish Universities Act of 2003, CBS has had a board of directors with an external majority.
 The Board of Directors appoints the President of CBS, who is currently Peter Møllgaard.
-Most of the programs are taught in English, and more than half of the faculty is recruited from abroad, making CBS an international academic environment.

 History

 CBS was established in 1917 by the Danish Society for the Advancement of Business Education (now known as FUHU), which is a private educational institution.
+During the 1920s the activities were gradually formalised into a separate business school.
+By 1920 accounting had become the first full study programme.
+In 1922 the business school was spun off as an independent institution, and in 1927 it moved to new premises at Julius Thomsens Plads in Frederiksberg, where it continued to rent buildings from FUHU.
+FUHU retained strong influence over the school’s governance for decades through representation in its governing council.

 In 1965 the business school became integrated into the Danish educational system as an institution of higher education.
-Today, it is regulated by the Danish Universities Act of 2003.
+From that point its operating expenses were fully covered by the state, and the school was integrated into the national system of higher education while retaining its own legal personality.

+From the late 1980s the school undertook a large physical and organisational expansion, gradually consolidating its campus in Frederiksberg.
+Dalgas Have, designed by Henning Larsen and completed in 1988, gave CBS a modern teaching complex.
+The opening of the main campus building at Solbjerg Plads in 1999–2000, designed by Vilhelm Lauritzen Architects, brought most activities together within walking distance and created what is now considered the heart of the university.

+The school’s identity and name also evolved.
+Historically known in Danish as Handelshøjskolen i København, it began using the parallel English name “Copenhagen Business School (CBS)” in 1988, reflecting increasing internationalisation of its programmes and partnerships.
+Since 2003 the English-language name has been the institution’s primary designation, and CBS is today formally counted among the eight Danish universities.